Wherriea2333/ICS_Water_testbed/README.md

 - -g (--generate) : Will generate basic ladder logic files that can be used for OpenPLC (These ladder program just transfer the input to output)
 ## How to construct a simulation
 ### 1. Settings
-    sim_speed: sleeping time between simulation cycle
+    sim_speed: Sleeping time between simulation cycle in milliseconds
-    plc_speed: The speed at which the PLC ladder run
+    plc_speed: When generating PLC ladder logic, the maximum time of a PLC ladder logic loop
     precision: The number of digits of numbers
     max_cycle: The number of cycles the simulation will run, if 0, it will run infinitely
     host_address: ip of the physic simulation, default is "172.18.0.10"